Dettol

-Dettol is a British brand line of products used for disinfection and as an antiseptic.
-This brand was created with the introduction of Dettol antiseptic liquid in 1933 by the British company Reckitt and Colman.
+Dettol is a brand line of products used for disinfection and as an antiseptic.
+This brand was created with the introduction of Dettol antiseptic liquid in 1933 by the British-Dutch concern Reckitt Benckiser.
 The Dettol brand line has been expanded over the years and now includes products containing many different active ingredients.
-The name Dettol was invented by British scientist LLoyd Roake.
+The name Dettol was invented by British scientist Lloyd Roake.